Understanding Roof System Warranties

 Our firm was involved with a claim under a material-only warranty, and the manufacturer (one of the world’s largest) issued Standard a purchase order to pay for all labor and related costs to repair the 200,000 square foot roof area.
 The manufacturer provided all the required materials at no charge.
 The labor and related costs exceeded $180,000, all paid by the manufacturer.
 While this situation was extraordinary, Standard had a long and positive history with the manufacturer.
 Two lessons here: (1) Pre-qualify your contractor; (2) Require a letter from the manufacturer confirming the contractor’s good standing with the manufacturer.

-Familiarity with limits and conditions of any warranty is important to safeguarding your investment, so make sure you clearly understand the limitations of your roof’s warranty and work with your insurance provider to be sure you have the most advantageous coverage available to compliment whatever warranty you do have.
+Familiarity with limits and conditions of any warranty is important to safeguard your investment, so make sure you clearly understand the limitations of your roof’s warranty and work with your insurance provider to be sure you have the most advantageous coverage available to complement whatever warranty you do have.